 - “It took a lot of courage to tell me about this.”

-- “Thank you so much for trusting me with your story.”
+- “Thank you for trusting me with your story.”

-- “I care about you and am here to listen and help in any way I can.”
+- “I care about you and am here to listen and help any way I can.”

-- “This shouldn’t have happened to you, it must be really tough.”
+- “This shouldn’t have happened to you.
+It must be tough.”

-Empower them to make decisions on which steps to take next:
+Empower them to make decisions on which steps to take:

-- “There are resources available for you for recovery and reporting what happened.
+- Ask, “There are resources available to help you recover and report what happened.
 Are you ready to talk about that?”

-- “We don’t have to talk or make a decision about this right now, but would it be okay for me to send you a message with some resources if and when you’d want to look into it?”
+- Ask, “We don’t have to talk or decide about this right now, but can I send you a message with some resources?”

 - Encourage the survivor to practice self-care to help them cope with the short- and long-term effects of a sexual assault.